Rock pools are amazing places!

 blue ringed octopus

-Having fun & stay safe while exploring rock pools...
+Stay safe while exploring rock pools

 • Make sure you keep sun safe and have your sunscreen and hat on, and wear a long sleeve top or rashie.